NMMI/qbmove-simulink/README.md

 Windows, Linux... but you need to recompile it for your system.

 1. Move your position in `qbmove_simulink`,type install and press return.
-    It will install the library depends on your MATLAB configuration and set necessary path.
+    It will install the library depending on your MATLAB configuration and set necessary path.
     If no error is returned the libraries are correctly compiled and it is displayed a successful comment on shell.